On the $e$-positivity of trees and spiders: Further Avenues

-As evidence supporting the $e$-positivity of these two families, Aliniaeifard, van Willigenburg, and Wang have confirmed Conjecture \ref{ConjvW1} for $m \leq 11$ and Conjecture \ref{ConjvW2} for $n\leq3$ and $m \leq 2$.
+As evidence supporting the $e$\nobreakdash-positivity of these two families, Aliniaeifard, van Willigenburg, and Wang have confirmed Conjecture \ref{ConjvW1} for $m \leq 11$ and Conjecture \ref{ConjvW2} for $n\leq3$ and $m \leq 2$.

-Finally, we have the following question on $e$-positive trees that are not spiders.
-Examples of such trees seem even more rare. \begin{quest} Does there exist an infinite family of $e$-positive trees that can be reduced to a spider that is not $e$-positive through Lemma \ref{lm: dahl trees}? \end{quest}
+Finally, we have the following question on $e$\nobreakdash-positive trees that are not spiders.
+Examples of such trees seem even more rare. \begin{quest} Does there exist an infinite family of $e$\nobreakdash-positive trees that can be reduced to a spider that is not $e$\nobreakdash-positive through Lemma \ref{lm: dahl trees}? \end{quest}

-Regarding the last question, recall that while Dahlberg et al.'s original conjecture is for all trees, the results in Sections \ref{sec: small spiders} and \ref{sec: coeff calcs} are only applicable to spiders as they deal with direct calculations of coefficients.
-For example, we find a (finite) number of trees that are $e$-positive but can be reduced to a spider that is not $e$-positive using Lemma \ref{lm: dahl trees}.
+Regarding the last question, recall that while Dahlberg, She, and van Willigenburg's original conjecture is for all trees, the results in Sections \ref{sec: small spiders} and \ref{sec: coeff calcs} are only applicable to spiders as they deal with direct calculations of coefficients.
+For example, we find a (finite) number of trees that are $e$\nobreakdash-positive but can be reduced to a spider that is not $e$\nobreakdash-positive using Lemma \ref{lm: dahl trees}.

 \begin{ex} Let $M_n$ denote the tree that consists of a path of length $2n+1$ with two additional vertices adjacent to the $n$th and $n+1$th vertices on the path.
 Then notice the $n$th vertex has degree $3$ and that there are subtrees of size $n+2, n-1,$ and $1$ rooted at its three neighbors.
-Then for $n = 1, 2, 4, 5, 7,$ and $8$ $M_n$ is $e$-positive.
-However, for $n = 2, 4, 5,$ and $8$ the spider $S(n+2, n-1, 1)$ is not $e$-positive.
-For $n = 10$ and $11$, $M_n$ is also not $e$-positive. \end{ex}
+Then for $n = 1, 2, 4, 5, 7,$ and $8$ $M_n$ is $e$\nobreakdash-positive.
+However, for $n = 2, 4, 5,$ and $8$ the spider $S(n+2, n-1, 1)$ is not $e$\nobreakdash-positive.
+For $n = 10$ and $11$, $M_n$ is also not $e$\nobreakdash-positive. \end{ex}

-Returning to the $e$-positivity tests of Section \ref{sec: e-pos}, observe that for all of these tests, if the spider $S = S(\lambda_1, \ldots, \lambda_d)$ passes the test, then a spider, $S'$, obtained by adding two legs together, e.g. replacing two legs of lengths $\lambda_i$ and $\lambda_j$ with a single leg of length $\lambda_i+\lambda_j$, does so as well.
+Returning to the $e$\nobreakdash-positivity tests of Section \ref{sec: e-pos}, observe that for all of these tests, if the spider $S = S(\lambda_1, \ldots, \lambda_d)$ passes the test, then a spider, $S'$, obtained by adding two legs together, e.g. replacing two legs of lengths $\lambda_i$ and $\lambda_j$ with a single leg of length $\lambda_i+\lambda_j$, does so as well.
 This due to the following fact, which is not hard to see.

 \begin{prop} Let $S$ and $S'$ be spiders as defined above.
 If $S$ has a connected partition of type $\mu$, then $S'$ does as well. \end{prop}